andrewsommerlot/Carnd-Behavioral-Cloning/README.md

 The data was split into training and validation sets, and validation checks were performed after each training epoch.
 Although lower validation loss generally was evidence for a better model, this was not always the case.
 Sometimes, validation results seemed a poor predictor of model performance on new data.
 Additionally, depsite experimenting with a wide range of approaches and parameters, I rutinely saw a validation loss lower than training loss.
 After a while I defaulted to just testing the solution after training to a point where both losses were below 0.1 MSE.
 Currently, I don't have a good hypothesis for why this happened.
 The description below produced validation losses slightly more than training losses more often then most of my other approaches.

-After some brief experimentation, I opted for the adam optimizer with a learning rate parameter of 0.0001 (XXXXXXXX).
+After some brief experimentation, I opted for the adam optimizer with a learning rate parameter of 0.0001.
 I saved different models at various epochs in during training to compare their attention maps later.
 The goal here was to have an oportunity to visualize what the network is learning and try to explain why it predicts a particular steering angle.
 In general, the model would start performing well at around 10 or more epochs with the learing rate set to 0.0001, and about 4 or 5 epochs when set to 0.001.
 However, I consistantly achieved a lower loss with a learning rate of 0.0001.

 Additionally, I found samples per epoch and batch size to be very sensitive hyper parameters during training.
 Through trial and error, I ended up with 5000 samples per epoch and a batch size of 32.
 I tried samples per epoch up to 15000 and as low as 500, and batch sizes ranging between 1 to 256.
 For the larger numbers, there seemed to be a loose threhold of diminishing returns in terms of final loss vs training time, and for the very low numbers, the final loss was usually worse.
 Some middling values seemed to perform consistantly better.